4 ways to get the most out of customer lifetime value (CLV)

 2. Communicate: Get a personal dialogue going

-While saying “communicate better!” is a no-brainer, the key syllable here is di in dialogue.
-As in engaging in communication that should be a two-way street.
+While saying “communicate better!” is a no-brainer, the key syllable here is di in dialogue, which means 'two'.
+As in, engaging in communication should be a two-way street.

 One of Endear’s most used and effective features is the ability for sales & marketing teams to manage multiple communications that have a true back-and-forth with each customer.

 These personalized messages are incredibly effective, increasing customer engagement to 33% on average across our retail clients.
 And keeping engagement high provides a way to put great customer relationships at the forefront of a brand’s strategy in extending the lifetime of that shopper.

 Besides personalized messaging via email or text, another method your business should consider is offering appointments.
 More and more retailers are using virtual appointments to provide high-levels of customer service with a hint of that old-fashioned personal shopper vibe that really works to increase satisfaction.
 Nordstrom, for example, allows customers to book virtual styling appointments among other services.